 If Somebody is listening,

 nobody ever taught me how.

-Ryan learns how when she remembers what Kowalski kept saying to speaking to "Houston in the blind" even when all communication seems cutoff and dead:
+It's then that Ryan remembers again what Kowalski kept saying to "Houston in the blind" even when all communication seems dead:

+If Somebody is listening,